scipy-conference/scipy_proceedings/papers/pedro_hasselmann/gmode_scipy2013.rst

 The points filled a range of 0 to 10.
 Three random Gaussian distributions containing 500 points each ( ``numpy.random.normal`` ), plus 500 random points ( ``numpy.random.rand`` ) composed the final sample (Figure :ref:`figsimul` ).
 These gaussians were the aim for the recognition ability of clustering method, while the random points worked as background noise.
-Then, simulated sample was classified using the Original [gav92]_ and Adapted G-mode version.
+Then, simulated sample was classified using the Original [Gav92]_ and Adapted G-mode version.
 The results are presented in Table :ref:`tabgauss` and figures below.

 Comparing results from both versions is noticeable the differences of how each version identify clusters.
 Since the initial seed in the Original G-mode starts from just the closest points, there is no guarantee that initial seeds will start close or inside clusters.
-The Original version is also limited for misaligned-axis clusters, due to the use of normalized distance estimator, that does not have correction for covariance.
+The Original version is also limited for misaligned-axis clusters, due to the use of normalized euclidean distance estimator, that does not have correction for covariance.
 This limitation turn impossible the identification of misaligned clusters without including random elements in, as seen in Figure :ref:`figorig` .